Krems an der Donau – Sights and tips for connoisseurs

 The Steiner Gate in Krems in the Wachau

-The Steiner Tor is located near the Stadtpark in the west of Krems.
-It is the last of what used to be four city gates.
+The Steiner Gate is located near the city park in the west of Krems.
+It is the last of the original four city gates.
 The city gate from the 15th century was renovated in the 18th century in the Baroque style.
-At the time of its construction, the Danube almost reached the city.
-At that time, the river threatened the city again and again.
-A marble plaque inside the city gate commemorates one of the events.
-In 1573, an ice jam in the Danube threatened the city, which towered almost two meters.
-Since that time, the floodplain landscape between Stein and Krems has been drained by building dams.
+At the time it was built, the Danube still reached almost to the city.
+At that time, the river repeatedly threatened the city.
+A marble plaque inside the city gate commemorates one of these events.
+In 1573, an ice jam in the Danube threatened the city, piling up almost two meters.
+Since then, the floodplain landscape between Stein and Krems has been drained by building dams.
 These protect the city to this day.

-If you go through the gate you get to the old town of Krems.
+If you go through the gate, you will enter the old town of Krems.
 Obere Landstraße is the city's pedestrian zone.
-This is lined with shops, restaurants and ice cream parlors.
-However, we turn into Schmidgasse.
-This brings us to the Körnermarkt.
+Shops, restaurants and ice cream parlors line it.
+We turn off into Schmidgasse, however.
+This takes us to the Körnermarkt.

 This is one of the market squares of Krems an der Donau.
 The city has several marketplaces.
 This fact is thanks to the Danube.
 Krems was built at a point where the Danube widens.
 This made the site an attractive place for commerce.
 From the beginning, the place therefore developed into a trading center.
 He has remained so to this day.

-At the northeast end of the square, the Dominican Church towers over the surrounding houses.
-It was located outside the city walls together with the Dominican monastery from the 13th century and was repeatedly at the mercy of attackers.
-Today the Kunsthalle Krems uses the church for exhibitions.
+At the north-eastern end of the square, the Dominican Church towers over the surrounding houses.
+It was located outside the city walls together with the Dominican monastery from the 13th century and was repeatedly attacked.
+Today, however, the Krems Art Gallery uses the church for exhibitions.
 The museumkrems is housed in the monastery rooms.
-A visit is worthwhile if you are interested in the history of the wine town.
-The exhibition shows how people once lived in the city on the Danube.
+It is worth a visit if you are interested in the history of the wine town.
+The exhibition shows how people once lived in the Danube city.

 The Dominikanerplatz also served as a marketplace throughout the city's history.
 This is where the local winegrowers deliver their products.
 They came across the Danube.
 Others packed their produce on carts or in kraxes and dragged them to the market stalls in this square.
 Such a market usually lasted several days, as traders could not make the trip to and from the market in one day.
 The market has always been a special event in the city's everyday life.

-If you follow Dominikanerplatz in the direction of Schlüsselamtsgasse, you will pass an inner courtyard behind the Dominikanerkirche.
+If you follow the Dominikanerplatz towards Schlüsselamtsgasse, you will pass an inner courtyard behind the Dominican church.
 A tower rises up between the trees, which at first seems inconspicuous.
-His story is interesting though.
-Because it is part of the former monastery courtyard of the Dominicans.
-Such facilities were also called reading yards, because this is where the monks packed the products that they grew on their vineyards and orchards.
+However, its history is interesting.
+It is part of the former Dominican monastery courtyard.
+Such facilities were also called harvest courtyards, because the monks packaged the products they grew in their vineyards and orchards in them.
 Coopers worked in a monastery courtyard, making barrels for transporting wine.
-Rope makers twisted the ropes that were used to pack the monastery's products.
+Rope makers twisted ropes with which the monastery's products were packaged.
 There were several of these monastery courtyards along the Danube and also in Krems.
-Each order had its own court that prepared the monastic products for trade.
+Each order had its own courtyard there, which prepared the monastery's products for trade.

 museum crems